 If they’re lined up at different distances from the camera, I still focus on the middle person.
 I just make sure that I have a wide depth of field to be certain that they’re all in focus.

-I choose the middle person, because there is a distance both in front of and behind where you focus that will still be acceptably sharp.
+I choose the middle person, because there’s a distance both in front of and behind where you focus that’ll still be acceptably sharp.
+However:

 4. Where to focus when photographing a large group of people